This site requires a more recent version of Adobe Flash Player to function properly.

 The storage industry as a whole is going through a phase of consolidation, as companies are unable to keep up with the constant need to improve manufacturing efficiency, the capital required for R&D and staying ahead of changing trends such as the shift to SSD.

 Seagate acquired Samsung Electronics's hard disk drive business in December of 2011, and Western Digital purchased Viviti Technologies Ltd. (formerly Hitachi Global Storage Technologies) in March of 2012.
+Western Digital then acquired Virident, sTec and Velobit in 2013 to enhance its flash portfolio.
+SanDisk acquired PCIe storage maker Fusion-io in 2014 and Seagate acquire the PCIe flash business of Avago-owned LSI.
 We expect further consolidation as bigger players buy out small and niche players to obtain market share and more importantly gain access to research in the areas of high speed flash storage and solid state drive technology.

 How Does Trefis Modelling Work?